Transversal architecture for megaquop-scale quantum simulation with neutral atoms: Decoder performance benchmarks

-The bottom panels of Fig.~\ref{fig:Fig10_decoder_comparison} examine decoder performance as a function of physical error rate for CNOT circuits at $d=7$.
-All decoders exhibit slower performance near the QEC threshold (around $8 \times 10^{-3}$), with runtime gaps expanding from approximately five orders of magnitude away from threshold to seven orders of magnitude near threshold.
-Interestingly, the median time per shot for $\text{MWPF}_{500}$ drops more rapidly than the mean time at low error rates, indicating that while most syndrome patterns decode quickly at low error rates, occasional outliers require exceptionally long runtimes, thus skewing the mean execution time higher.
+We next examine how decoder performance evolves as the physical error rate is varied, considering both decoding runtime and logical error suppression.
+The middle row of Fig.~\ref{fig:Fig10_decoder_comparison} shows the mean and median decoding time per shot as a function of physical error rate for CNOT circuits at code distance $d=7$.

+All decoders exhibit increased decoding time near the QEC threshold (around $7.3 \times 10^{-3}$), with runtime gaps expanding from approximately five orders of magnitude far below threshold to nearly seven orders of magnitude close to threshold.
+Interestingly, for $\text{MWPF}_{500}$, the median decoding time decreases more rapidly than the mean at low physical error rates.
+This divergence indicates a heavy-tailed runtime distribution: while most syndrome instances decode quickly when errors are sparse, rare but exceptionally difficult instances disproportionately inflate the mean decoding time.
+The heavy-tailed nature of these runtime distributions is made explicit in Fig.~\ref{fig:Fig11_decoder_histogram}, which shows the full distribution of per-shot decoding runtimes for all decoders on the same CNOT circuit at $d=7$ and $p_{\mathrm{ph}} = 7.3 \times 10^{-4}$.

-The performance trade-offs revealed by our benchmarking study have important implications for different quantum computing scenarios.
-Near-term systems with limited qubit counts and below QEC threshold error rates may benefit from MWPF-50, which provides a reasonable balance between error suppression and computational feasibility.
-However, future systems featuring large qubit arrays will likely require logical matching to enable real-time decoding at scale.
-For offline analysis and threshold estimation, MWPF-500 remains valuable for post-processing applications where computational latency is less critical.
+The bottom row of Fig.~\ref{fig:Fig10_decoder_comparison} shows the logical error rate as a function of physical error rate for all decoders considered in this study, for both CNOT and $S$ circuits at code distance $d=7$.
+Across the full range of physical error rates, the qualitative behavior is consistent between the two circuit types.
+At current physical error rates ($p_{\mathrm{ph}} \approx 7.3 \times 10^{-3}$), all decoders achieve comparable logical error rates.
+In this regime, belief-propagation-based decoders (BP-OSD and BP-LSD) exhibit marginally lower logical error rates than other approaches.
+In this regime, logical matching attains logical error rates similar to those of more computationally intensive decoders, including MWPF variants and belief-propagation approaches, while offering decoding times that are orders of magnitude shorter and free of heavy-tailed decoding runtime.
+Consequently, logical matching emerges as the most suitable choice for real-time decoding under present hardware constraints.

+Looking ahead to future operating regimes with lower physical error rates, corresponding to more deeply sub-threshold operation, $\text{MWPF}_{500}$ achieves the lowest logical error rates among all decoders tested.
+Other MWPF variants and the belief-propagation-based decoders follow closely behind, while logical matching exhibits logical error rates approximately one order of magnitude higher.
+Despite this gap, logical matching remains substantially faster, preserving its advantage in scenarios where decoding time is a critical constraint.
+Overall, these trends are consistent across both CNOT and $S$ circuits, indicating that the observed trade-offs are not strongly gate-dependent.